 Is the land you plan to acquire (easement) free of any other permanent protection?

 Land Use

-Will there be planting of any crop on OHF land purchased or restored in this program?
+Will there be planting of any crop on OHF land purchased or restored in this program, either by the proposer or the end owner of the property, outside of the initial restoration of the land?
+Yes